 Day 15.
 Hua Hin - Prachuap Khiri Khan – Chumphon (324 km.)

 Easy day, we will explore scenic routes along the coastline of the Gulf of Thailand.
 Ride to the Thamthong and Bangberd beach and continue to the fishery harbor pier.
-Then ride again on dream roads via different beaches, Baan Krud, Bo Mao, and Tungwualaen until to Chumphon city.
-We also will stop at Dinsor uphill viewpoint before we reach Chumphon city.
-And of course not forgot to visit the Nong Yai Development Project before we arrive at the hotel for a perfect sunset.
+Then ride again on dream roads via different beaches, Baan Krud, Bo Mao, and Tungwualaen until Chumphon City.
+We also will stop at Dinsor uphill viewpoint before we reach Chumphon City.
+And of course not forget to visit the Nong Yai Development Project before we arrive at the hotel for a perfect sunset.
 Stayed overnight in Chumphon directly at the beach.

 Day 16.
 Chumphon - Ranong (198 km.)

 Today we will cross from the Gulf of Thailand to the Indian Ocean, the Andaman Sea.
 Many places to see along this route.
 First stop, Wat Suwankhiri the Myanmar temple on the hilltop.
-Then we ride to Kho Kot Kra or Kra Isthmus, it´s Asia´s narrowest point.
+Then we ride to Kho Kot Kra or Kra Isthmus, which is Asia´s narrowest point.
 Take a coffee break for hand-roasted coffee at Kong Valley.
-Stop for lunch with local people before we went up to the famous Khao Fahchi viewpoint with breathtaking views over the bay.
-Then continue our ride to Ranong Pier at the border to Myanmar.
+Stop for lunch with local people before we go up to the famous Khao Fahchi viewpoint with breathtaking views over the bay.
+Then continued our ride to Ranong Pier at the border with Myanmar.
 Stayed in the middle of the city where will explore casual life and local markets.